 Canal Ray Experiment

-Canal Ray's experiment is the one that led to the discovery of the proton.
+The canal rays experiment is the one that led to the discovery of the proton.
 The proton discovery has happened after the electron discovery has further strengthened the structure of the atom.
 In this experiment, Goldstein happened to apply a high voltage across a discharge tube that had a perforated cathode.
 Also, a faint luminous ray was seen extending from the holes of the back of the cathode.

 Apparatus of the Experiment

-Procedure of the Experiment
+The Procedure of the Experiment

 Let us discuss more details about the procedure of the experiment, as listed below.

-As the apparatus set up by evacuating the air and giving a high voltage source for maintaining a low pressure inside the tube.
+As the apparatus is set up by evacuating the air and giving a high voltage source for maintaining a low pressure inside the tube.

 The high voltage is passed to the two metal pieces to ionize the air by making it an electricity conductor.